-For 2015, we have budgeted \$2.4 billion for property additions.
-The anticipated spending includes \$930 million for the normalized replacement of rail, ties and ballast and the improvement or replacement of bridges.
-Planned equipment spending of \$640 million includes used and rebuilt locomotives, intermodal containers and chasis, coal cars, covered and open coil cars, mill gondolas, multilevel automobile racks, and covered hoppers.
-Investments in facilities and terminals are anticipated to be \$240 million and include terminals and equipment to add capacity to our intermodal network (including Crescent Corridor), new or expanded bulk transfer facilities, improvements to vehicle distribution facilities, and upgrades and expansions of our mechanical service shops.
-For 2015, we have budgeted \$220 million for the continued implementation of positive train control (PTC) and expect post-2015 PTC-related property additions to total over \$450 million.
-We also expect to spend \$100 million on infrastructure improvements to increase mainline capacity, accommodate business growth and provide our share of funding for various public/private partnership investments such as Crescent Corridor and the Chicago CREATE project.
-Technology investments of \$70 million are planned for new or upgraded systems and computers.
+For 2017, we have budgeted \$1.9 billion for property additions.
+The anticipated spending includes \$930 million for the normalized replacement of rail, ties, and ballast, the improvement or replacement of bridges and other maintenance of way items.
+Planned equipment spending of \$340 million includes new and rebuilt locomotives, mill gondolas, automobile multilevel recertifications, and covered hoppers.
+Investments in facilities and terminals are anticipated to be \$170 million and include terminals and equipment to add capacity to our intermodal network, expanded bulk transfer facilities, improvements to vehicle distribution facilities, and upgrades and expansions of our mechanical service shops.
+For 2017, we have budgeted \$240 million for the continued implementation of PTC and expect post-2017 PTC-related property additions to total approximately \$300 million.
+Technology and other investments of \$110 million are planned for new or upgraded systems and computers.
+We also expect to spend \$80 million on infrastructure improvements to increase mainline capacity and to accommodate business growth.